executablebooks/MyST-Parser/docs/using/syntax.md

 markdown: `[](syntax.md)` will result in: [](syntax.md).
 ```

-(syntax/images)=

 ## Images

-MyST provides a few different syntaxes for including images in your documentation, as explained below.
+MyST provides a few different syntaxes for including images in your documentation.

-The first is the standard Markdown syntax:
+The standard Markdown syntax is:

 ```md
 ![fishy](img/fun-fish.png)